dp12/probe/README.md

 During a probe session, to cd into directories deeper than one level below the current directory, run `Ctrl-F` to add one level to the directory candidates.

+You can also press `Ctrl-H` to toggle showing hidden directories.

 probe is compatible with bash, zsh, and sh.

 ## Speed Comparison